Questions & Answers

 FAQ

-Please be considerate to others and only reserve the number of tickets you actually need and cancel any that you do not.
+Please be considerate to others and only reserve the number of tickets you actually need and always cancel any that you do not.

 All EDS productions have free seating, so there is no possibility to reserve a specific seat.